 What to expect

-This spot is the reason we visited Tegalalang Rice Terrace at 6:30am for sunrise.
+This spot is the reason we went to the Tegalalang Rice Terrace at 6:30am for sunrise.
 The lighting at that particular time and place is perfection.
 To get to this spot, once you arrive at the bottom of the stairs on the right you’ll see a sign saying ‘start of walkway’.
 Follow this pathway and make sure to always keep left.
 You’ll know when you reach the spot as the lighting looks like this:

 The part of the rice field is blocked off by a fence.
 You’ll have to pay 50k IDR to one of the locals who owns this part of the rice field.